davideranieri/davideranieri.github.io/C++ Notes/APC_Les19.md

 *This affects how we organize our source code and when errors are detected.*

 - **Ordinarily**, when we call a function, the compiler needs to see only a declaration for the function.
 Similarly, when we need use objects of class type, the class definition must be available, but the definitions of the member functions need not be present.
 Class definitions and function declarations in header files, definitions of ordinary and class-member functions in source files.
-- When we define templates: to geneaate an instantiation, the compiler needs to have the code that defines a function template or class template member function.
+- When we define templates: to generate an instantiation, the compiler needs to have the code that defines a function template or class template member function.
 As a result, **headers for templates typically include definitions as well as declarations**.
 - **Compilation errors** are mostly **reported during instantiation**.
 Three stages during which the **compiler** might flag an error:
   1. When we parse the code of the template itself: the compiler generally can't find many errors at this stage
   2. When the compiler sees a use of the template: